Wimmics/olivaw/docs/custom-tests.md

 *About the expressivity problem:*

-It is not possible to express some constraints that can be expressed in SparQL (example: express the detection of cycle of `rdfs:subClassOf` properties)
+It is not possible to express some constraints that can be expressed in SPARQL (example: express the detection of cycle of `rdfs:subClassOf` properties)

 *About the targetting problem:*